aaman007/BlindStick-Voice-Guider/README.md

 #### MicroSD Card Module and Arduino
 1. GND with GND of Arduino
 2. Vcc with +5V of Arduino
-3. MISO with Digitl Pin 12 of Arduino
+3. MISO with Digital Pin 12 of Arduino
-4. MOSI with Digitl Pin 11 of Arduino
+4. MOSI with Digital Pin 11 of Arduino
-5. SCK with Digitl Pin 13 of Arduino
+5. SCK with Digital Pin 13 of Arduino
-6. CS with Digitl Pin 10 of Arduino
+6. CS with Digital Pin 10 of Arduino
 #### Earphone/Speaker and Arduino
 1. GND with GND of Arduino
 2. Left/Right Speaker Pin with Digital Pin 9 of Arduino